-Evidence based practice (EBP) is defined as "the conscientious, explicit and judicious use of the current best evidence in making decisions about the care of individual patients.
-The practice of EBP means integrating individual clinicalexpertise with the best available external clinical evidence from systematic research (Sackett1998).
-The standard hierarchy of evidence based on study designs is (from highest to lowest): evidence provided by at least one appropriately designed randomised control trial (RCT); evidence from a trial that is not randomised; evidence from a well designed cohort or case control study; evidence from a multiple time series; descriptive studies; case reports, and opinions of experts of respected authorities.
+Evidence based practice (EBP) is defined as "the conscientious, explicit evidence based veterinary medicine and judicious use of the current best evidence in making decisions about the care of individual patients".
+The practice of EBP means integrating individual clinical expertise with the best available external clinical evidence from systematic research (Sackett, 1998).
+The standard hierarchy of evidence based on study designs is (from highest to lowest): evidence provided by at least one appropriately designed randomized control trial (RCT); evidence from a trial that is not randomized; evidence from a well designed cohort or case control study; evidence from a multiple time series; descriptive studies; case reports, and opinions of experts of respected authorities.

-While more than 10 000 RCTshave been conducted in human complementary medicine, the numbers in veterinary natural medicine are sparse.
+While more than 10,000 RCTs have been conducted in human complementary medicine, the numbers in veterinary natural medicine are sparse.
 As a result, significant resistance to natural medicine remains within the veterinary profession because veterinarians are trained to accept research based protocols.
-There are also many who would claim that natural medicine or complementary medicine as a whole deserves the title of pseudoscience - defined by some as "claims presented so they seem scientific even though they lack supporting evidence and credibility" (Schirmer 1977: 33).
+There are also many who would claim that natural medicine or complementary medicine as a whole deserves the title of pseudoscience - defined by some as "claims presented so they seem scientific even though they lack supporting evidence and credibility" (Schirmer, 1977).

-In veterinary medicine a prevailing scepticism about any therapy called natural, complementary, alternative or otherwise, means that research funding is less likely to be allocated amongst competing demands in conventional medicine.
+In veterinary medicine a prevailing skepticism about any therapy called natural, complementary, alternative or otherwise, means that research funding is less likely to be allocated among competing demands in conventional medicine.
 Indeed most research that is carried out is commercially funded by manufacturers of the natural medicines.
 It is no surprise then, that veterinarians who practice integrative veterinary medicine are part of the push for increased research into natural medicine.
-Associations like the American Veterinary Holistic Medicine Association are one of the groups worldwide leading the way forward in this area.
+Associations like the American Holistic Veterinary Medical Association (AHVMA) are one of the groups worldwide leading the way forward in this area.
 There are also veterinary schools with faculty members trained in acupuncture, for example, that are driving research in this field.
 This is good news.

 The College embraces the concept of evidence based practice as a methodology for decision making in clinical practice and as a way of coming to terms with the vast amount of research available.
 Research on herbal constituents, on acupuncture and on natural medicines in general, is growing at an exponential rate.
 We need to be willing to critically evaluate that information as a basis for decision making about the efficacy of interventions in practice.